A holistic view of post-crisis bank regulation presents opportunities to promote growth while maintaining stability

 By Sean Campbell, Francisco Covas, and Bill Nelson

-This blog post was written jointly by economists at the Financial Services Forum (Sean Campbell) and The Clearing House (Francisco Covas and Bill Nelson).
+This blog post was written jointly by economists at the Financial Services Forum (Sean Campbell) and the Bank Policy Institute (Francisco Covas and Bill Nelson).

 Each of the banks in the United States designated by the Basel Committee on Banking Supervision as a Global Systemically Important Bank (GSIB) is required to maintain a capital level that is higher than that required of other banks by an amount equal to their “GSIB surcharge.”
 As of 2017, the eight U.S. GSIBs make 45 percent of bank loans to businesses and households and support roughly three quarters of the credit intermediation in capital markets, such as initial public offering transactions, as well as the credit needed for international trade.
 The GSIB surcharges make these institutions more resilient to losses, but because capital is an expensive source of funding, unnecessarily high surcharges can lead to reduced credit intermediation and a higher cost of credit for businesses and households.